viamrobotics/docs/docs/getting-started/rpi-setup.md

 ![Screenshot of a terminal running the "lscpu" command.
 The output lists of this command on a Raspbery Pi.
 A red box highlights the command and the "Architecture: aarch64.](../../getting-started/img/rpi-setup/lscpu-output.png)

-If the value of “Architecture: _'xxxxxx'_” ends in "64", you can skip ahead to [Installing viam-server](#installing-viam-server).
+If the value of “Architecture: _'xxxxxx'_” ends in "64", you can skip ahead to [installing viam-server](#follow-the-steps-on-the-setup-tab).
 Otherwise continue to [Installing Raspian on the Raspberry Pi](#installing-raspian-on-the-raspberry-pi).

 ## Installing Raspian on the Raspberry Pi